-If your dog's body is at your veterinarian's office, they might be willing to hold the body for a day or two while you make the decision.
+If your pet's body is at your veterinarian's office, they might be willing to hold the body for a day or two while you review your options.
 However, in some cases, there is not a way to store your dog's body and a decision must be made right away.
 After the handling of your pet's remains, you may also wish to have a small funeral or memorial service to say goodbye to your dear companion.
 Here are common aftercare options for your pet's remains:

 Cremation involves the incineration of the body in a specially-designed furnace, thus reducing the remains to ashes and tiny bone fragments (called "cremains").
 Most veterinary offices have a professional relationship with one or more pet crematories and can help you make these arrangements.